The Web address of this

 This is one of a series of articles

-in Lesson 2 - improve your communication effectiveness.
+in Lesson 2 - ways to improve your communication effectiveness.
 Progress with this Lesson

-depends on simultaneous progress on Lesson 1 - empower your wise
+depends on concurrent progress on Lesson 1 - free your wise

-true Self to guide your personality in calm and conflictual times.
+true Self to guide you in calm and stressful times.

-This brief YouTube video clip offers perspective on what you're about to read:
+This brief YouTube video offers perspective on what you're about to read.

 This article overviews the vital communication skill of "digging down" below surface discomforts to